Canmore, Alberta: Elevation Place

 Elevation Place opened in April 2013 as Canmore's new recreation facility.
-Construction of the facility began in 2012 to go along side the Canmore Recreation Centre (the community's old facility).
+Construction of the facility began in 2012 to go alongside the Canmore Recreation Centre (the community's old facility).
 The facility offers an 8-lane 25m lap pool, a world class climbing wall developed by Walltopia, two cardio rooms, a strength room, and a host of fitness programs.
 Elevation Place also houses the community's library and a local art gallery.

 Canmore Nordic Centre

 The Canmore Nordic Centre was originally constructed for the 1988 Winter Olympic Games.
 Cross-country skiing, biathlon, Nordic combined, and blind cross-country skiing events were held here.

 The Canmore Nordic Centre provides world-class trails for use by cross-country skiers, mountain bikers, unicyclists, trail runners, roller skiers, and hikers.
 It also has disc golf courses and orienteering.
 It has provincial park status and is administered by Alberta Parks.
 The centre was re-developed for the 2005 Cross-country World Cup and future international events.
 The Nordic Centre hosts national training camps for Canada's biathlon and cross-country ski teams, in addition to providing winter and summer recreational facilities to the general public.
 It has some 60 km of world-class cross-country and biathlon trail systems designed to meet international Nordic competitive standards.
 The trails are groomed and track set to accommodate both classic and skating techniques on the same trail.
 A 6.5 km track is illuminated for night skiing.

 The Day Lodge at the Canmore Nordic Centre offers services such as a cafeteria, meeting rooms, maps and information, day lockers, showers, washrooms, equipment rentals, and lessons.
 During the summer months the Centre converts to include mountain biking facilities and plays host to several national and international mountain bike events annually.
 The Nordic Centre also operates an 18 "hole" disc golf course during the summer months.